The-Duchess/ruby-irc-framework/BUILDINGAPLUGIN.md

 >>- the creation of an instance of the plugin class which will trigger when the plugin is loaded and handed back from the loader

+>>- creating the instance of your plugin with a predetermined set of channels to react from.

 **plugin script function**